Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 If you’ve ever caught yourself talking to yourself, let’s start here:

-In anxiety therapy in Michigan, one of the simplest tools we sometimes introduce is called distanced self-talk.
-It’s subtle.
-It’s evidence-based.
-And when used intentionally, it can improve emotional regulation, decision-making, and rumination patterns.
+In anxiety therapy in Michigan, one of the simplest (and most overlooked) strategies we introduce is called distanced self-talk.

 What Is Distanced Self-Talk?

-Distanced self-talk is the practice of referring to yourself in the third person (using your name or “you”) instead of using first-person pronouns like “I” or “me.”
+Distanced self-talk is the practice of referring to yourself in the third person—using your name or “you”—instead of defaulting to first-person language like “I” or “me.”

 • “Why am I so anxious?”